AABEBE1966/monte-carlo/README.md

 - Once you added both Python and Java, you should have module structures as follow.
 <img width="947" alt="Screen Shot 2021-09-26 at 8 03 17 PM" src="https://user-images.githubusercontent.com/42746765/134839522-2a4ef0fa-71e2-4325-bde4-806dcc26b5fb.png">

+- Add [javaFX](https://javabook.bloomu.edu/setup.html) to intelliji.
+We use JavaFX to write the UI, pure java to do the simulation and Python to do the computation needed in each of the process in the simulation.

 - Once you have all modules and libraries installed, open Main.java and click ```Run```.

+## Tips

+- Please delete any of the .class files as they are generated when I run my codes
+- Please go over my thesis to understand how the frontend, and backend works.